-It would make a unique and fascinating addition to any medical collection or cabinet of curiosities.
+It would make a unique addition to any cabinet of curiosities, folk art collection, or display of rustic historical items.

 This antique pyrogene was made in France in the 19th century and was traditionally used to carry matches.
 It features a striking surface on the base and is crafted from pewter.
 The piece is decorated with fleur-de-lis motifs and an elegant monogram bearing the initials N. de D.